-- 1. Because the EEO Officer should report directly to the agency head (or to a direct report to the agency head), the agency should update its organizational chart to reflect this reporting relationship.
-(EEPC/Sect.
+- 1. The agency should designate at least one EEO professional of each gender to receive and investigate discrimination complaints.
+Each EEO professional should also be trained and authorized to investigate internal discrimination complaints.
+(Sect.
+VB, EEOP and EEPC/Sect.
 831, City Charter) - 2.
-The agency should designate, or secure per agreement between the agency and another City agency, an employee of each gender for complaint intake/investigation.
+Because the EEO Officer should report directly to the agency head (or to a direct report to the agency head), the agency should update its organizational chart to reflect this reporting relationship.
 (EEPC/Sect.
 831, City Charter)